muak/AiForms.SettingsView/README.md

 * CellAccentColor
 * CellHintTextColor
 * CellHintFontSize
-    * they are bulk cell options.
+    * They are bulk cell options.
 * UseDescriptionAsValue (for Android)
 	* Whether description field  is used as value field. (like general android app)
-    * default false
+    * Default false
 * ShowSectionTopBottomBorder (for Android)
 	* Whether a separator is shown at section top and bottom. (like general android app)
-    * default false
+    * Default false

 ## SettingsView Methods

 * ClearCache (static)
-	* clear all memory cache.
+	* Clear all memory cache.

 ## Section Properties

 * Title
-	* the same Xamarin.Forms.TableSection.
+	* Section header text.
+The same as Xamarin.Forms.TableSection.
 * FooterText
 	* Section footer text.
 * IsVisible
-	* whether the section is visibled.
+	* Whether the section is visibled.

 ## Cells